bitcointranscripts/bitcointranscripts/chaincode-podcast/watchtowers-lightning-privacy.md

 So right now that I know of, there's at least eight or nine people running this because we have like a list of altruistic towers in the repo that people can connect to.
 There were some users before, so I knew at least about two tower operators.
 I don't know what they were doing.
-There's the guys at Embassy these days, which is a Node in a Box project, that are integrating the Eye of Satoshi.
+There's the guys at Embassy, Start9, which is a Node in a Box project, that are integrating the Eye of Satoshi.
 I got in touch with them during BTC++ in Mexico last year, like in December last year.
 They were at the presentation for the Eye of Satoshi.
 They were like, we love this, we're going to integrate it.